-Amanda Matthews is a strong Aboriginal women, an accredited Lifeline Crisis supporter with a Bachelor of Psychology and Law, and a trauma-informed victim-survivor advocate.
-She partners with Teach Us Consent, Transforming Justice Australia, Refinery29 and With You We can on sexual assault and workplace sexual harassment campaigns.
+Amanda Matthews is a strong Yorta Yorta woman, an accredited Lifeline Crisis supporter with a Bachelor of Psychology and Law, as well as a trauma-informed victim-survivor advocate.
+She partners with Teach Us Consent, Refinery29 and With You We can on sexual assault and workplace sexual harassment campaigns.

 Sally Moyle is an Honorary Associate Professor at The Australian National University, associated with the Gender Institute.
 Sally has had extensive experience in international development policy and practice, and almost twenty years’ experience addressing gender issues both domestically and in international development.
 Sally was the Chief Executive Officer at CARE Australia from 2016 to 2019, and prior to this was the Principal Gender Specialist and Assistant Secretary with the Australian Department of Foreign Affairs and Trade.

 Sally has been in senior executive roles in the Australian Government since 2008, including DFAT, the Office for Women, and working on Indigenous Affairs and in Disability Care in the Department of Families, Housing, Community Services and Indigenous Affairs.
 Sally was the Gender Adviser in AusAID between 2006 and 2008.
 Prior to joining AusAID in 2006, Sally had senior roles at the Australian Human Rights Commission, the Australian Law Reform Commission and practised as a lawyer.

 Lisa Pusey is an independent consultant on gender equality currently working with several organisations including Elizabeth Broderick & Co, the University of Sydney, and the Champions of Change Coalition leading the Coalition’s work on workplace responses to domestic and family violence.